matthewgoerg/hive-rstudio/hive.md

 Eventually, we are going to need to convert the categorical columns to binary dummy variables so that we can run machine learing models.
 It would be nice to use all of the levels within each category, but we find that there are 1.1 million different levels for the first categorical variable alone.
 It would be too costly to have millions of variables for each observation.
-Therefore, we will follow ---- and find the top 20 most common levels for each variable and leave the rest as zeros.
+Therefore, we will follow [insert reference] and find the top 20 most common levels for each variable and leave the rest as zeros.
 This should give us similar results to using all the levels at a far lower computational cost.

-First step is to fin the most common levels for each variable.
+First step is to find the most common levels for each variable.
 To accomplish this, we will use two small files and execute them from the cluster command line.

 The first file is a bash script that loops through each categorical variable and launches a HQL script for